Patterns for Blockchain Data Migration: Blockchain Migration Patterns

+\paragraph{\textit{Forces}.} \begin{itemize} \item Consistency – It is difficult to create a complete copy of a blockchain node, as the system is distributed, new blocks are built continuously, and finality is not immediate.

-\item [Problem]: How to clone a BC? \item [Forces]: \begin{itemize} \item Size – A BC may contain a large number of accounts, states, and SCs.
-Moreover, history may consist of a large number of blocks amounting to hundreds of GBs or more.
+\item Size – A blockchain may contain a large number of accounts, states, smart contracts, and transactions.
+Moreover, history may consist of a large number of blocks.

 \item Latency – Given the large size of the global state and history, time to make a copy could be very long.
-Moreover, applying all TXs and running SCs to recreate and confirm global state take time.

-\item Consistency – It is difficult to create a complete copy of a BC node, as the system is distributed, new blocks are being built continuously, time to finality, and propagation delays. \end{itemize}
+It takes even more time to recreate and validate the global state by applying all transactions and running smart contracts. \end{itemize}

-\item [Solution]: Install the same BC platform (or an updated version that is backward compatible) on a new node.
-Then initiate the new node by adding other members of the source BC platform.
-Allow the platform-specific sync tool to synchronize both the global state and block data structure with other BC nodes.
-After synchronization, the node may also apply all the TXs from the genesis to rebuild the global state and verify its correctness.
-Once the node is successfully verified, configure the node to accept new TXs.
-If the objective is to swap nodes, decommission source BC.
-Whereas if the objective is to create multiple BC instances, reconfigure the new node(s) to behave as an independent BC.
+\paragraph{\textit{Solution}.} Steps shown in Fig. \ref{fig:sync} can be used to synchronize the new node using the blockchain platform-specific sync tool.
+First, install the source blockchain platform's client software (or an updated version that is backward compatible) on the new node.
+Also, configure the new node to connect to other members of the source blockchain.
+Second, enable the sync tool on the node to copy various data structures representing the global state, smart contracts, transactions, and blocks from other blockchain nodes.
+Next, the node should rebuild and validate all the transactions from the genesis to verify the global state.
+Any errors, such as failed data transfer, need to be resolved by requesting further data.
+Finally, reconfigure the node to accept new transactions.